Thursday, September 12, 2024

 It was in 1959 or maybe 1960 (It was actually 1956 or 1957).
 A group of professors gathered in the office of the director of "Nasza Księgarnia", including Maria Grzegorzewska, management and editors of the publishing house, Korczak members.
 The topic of the meeting was the edition of "The Old Doctor's Diary".
 Opponents and supporters of the immediate publication of J. Korczak's last work written in the Ghetto spoke.
 I will not discuss this issue, I will only devote a few sentences to Misha.

 When the atmosphere of quarrels, disputes, and controversies became too heated, the calm, balanced voice of Michał Wróblewski was heard.
 I cannot tell you the content of his speech, I only remember the silence that reigned in the office, I remember the clear tone of the account about the life of the Orphan Home in the Ghetto, the heroic attitude of the Doctor, the work of rickshaw drivers done by the older pupils and also by Michał.
 He said - I remember exactly - And for them, I was not a person, I was a number" (according to the number of the rickshaw).
 Finally, about returning from work on August 5, 1942, the day of the Holocaust of the Orphan Home.
 Naturally, the arguments stopped and there was silence.
 The publication of "The Notebook" was approved.
 And that's not the point.
-The director of Our Bookstore (Mr. Borejszczyna) and the other participants asked Mr. Wróblewski so that he would write down his memories.
+The director of Our Bookstore (Mr. Borejszczyna) and the other participants asked Mr. Wróblewski so that he could write down his memories.